gyam020816/gitlab-hooked-on-a-feeling/README.md

 >
 > For jobs that meet these conditions, polling will be immediately triggered.
 If polling finds a change worthy of a build, a build will in turn be triggered.

+It also works *Multibranch Pipeline* jobs without needing to configure anything related to *Poll SCM*, but I could not find it documented within Git Plugin.

 It requires:
 - a GitLab URL
 - a GitLab personal access token